Post-Traumatic Stress Disorder (PTSD)

 How To Cope With PTSD

-• Journaling or using expressive writing to honestly express your thoughts and feelings
+3. Journal or use expressive writing to process and articulate your thoughts and emotions

 Read More About The Different Coping Strategies For PTSD Here